We’re giving away 1,500 DJI Tello drones. Enter to win ›

 Most developers know how to include multimedia content in their apps.
 But anyone with a lot of video content knows how difficult it is to quickly perform a granular search and pull data from those video files.
 What’s the essential information covered in the video?
 How do you find related videos?
 Can you quickly provide recommendations for other videos to a user?
 A developer who knows how to quickly search and derive information from video content will have an edge on the pack.

-This developer journey will help you do more with multimedia.
+This pattern will help you do more with multimedia.
 It shows you how to use the IBM Watson Node.js SDK to create a web UI app that includes speech-to-text conversion, tone analysis, natural language understanding, and visual recognition processing to enrich multimedia files.
 By performing visual recognition every few seconds, you can find information in the video faster and make it readily available for any purpose.

 You’ll create two Node.js apps.
 The first app processes multimedia files using IBM Watson Speech-to-Text, Tone Analyzer, Natural Language Understanding, and Visual Recognition services, plus a Cloudant NoSQL database.
 The multimedia processor will extract enriched data from the media files and store the result in the NoSQL DB.
 The second is a web UI app that displays the enriched data, enabling you to view the results in real time as the media file is played back in a series of time segments.